Porges/ways-to-play/src/games/fan-tan/fan-tan.md

 >
 > ![](../../maps/Fantan.svg)
 >
-> Countries where Fan-Tan has been played, after @ParadoxicalSoftPower [p.
-195], but extended with additional countries located by the author.
+> Countries where Fan-Tan has been played, after @ParadoxicalSoftPower [195], but extended with additional countries located by the author.

 ## The Game